makandra/angular-coffee-style-guide/README.md

   <h1>{{ ::page.title }}</h1>
   ```

-- **NgIf vs ngShow / ngHide**
+- **ngIf vs ngShow / ngHide**

   Make a concious choice whether to use `ngIf` oder `ngShow`.

-  `NgShow` requires little work when the condition changes, but needs to constantly update invisible content.
+  `ngShow` requires little work when the condition changes, but needs to constantly update invisible content.

-  `NgIf` has to update a lot of the DOM if the condition changes, but saves time rendering keeping invisible content up to date.
+  `ngIf` has to update a lot of the DOM if the condition changes, but saves time rendering by not keeping invisible content up to date.